prescottprue/generator-react-firebase/README.md

 1. Run `firebase:login`
 1. Initialize project with `firebase init` then answer:

   * What file should be used for Database Rules?  -> `database.rules.json`
   * What do you want to use as your public directory? -> `build`
   * Configure as a single-page app (rewrite all urls to /index.html)? -> `Yes`
   * What Firebase project do you want to associate as default?  -> **your Firebase project name**

 1. Build Project: `npm run build`
-1. Confirm Firebase config by running locally: `firebase serve`
+1. Confirm Firebase config by running locally: `firebase serve` (make sure you run `npm run build` first)
 1. Deploy to firebase: `firebase deploy`
-**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.

 #### AWS S3